Why Healthcare Marketers Use DTC Blog Content

 “Antibiotic Resistance – A Threat That Isn’t Going Away” on the Allergan CEO blog, their current CEO Brent Saunders provides both insights about current Allergan products as well as issues that are taking place in our world that their company is trying to combat.

 What’s good: I’m not sure how many CEO’s are putting out original blog content, let alone one of a multi-billion dollar company…but it’s certainly a nice touch on their part to showcase their leader in a humanistic way.

-What could be better: It’s a relatively new blog so their are only five posts at the moment, so only time will tell how they unfold in the future.
-However, currently I can’t knock anything since it appears to focus on the CEO’s general concern and wellbeing for the patients his company treats.
+What could be better: It’s a relatively new blog so they are only five posts at the moment, so only time will tell how they unfold in the future.
+However, currently, I can’t knock anything since it appears to focus on the CEO’s general concern and wellbeing for the patients his company treats.